lucasbrito92/knn-sklearn-seaborn/README.md

 # knn-sklearn-seaborn
 KNN using different methods to measure distance and classification.
-To visualize confunsion matrix, we use seaborn to view classified data.
+To visualize confunsion matrix, we use seaborn to view classificated data.

 # dataset

-Dataset avaible at https://archive.ics.uci.edu/ml/datasets/Wine+Quality, some corrections are made on some original .csv rows to avoid errors when run algorithm.
+Dataset avaible at https://archive.ics.uci.edu/ml/datasets/Wine+Quality, some corrections was made on some rows from dataset to avoid numeric errors when run algorithm.